eliotstutt/BI-Portfolio/car_subscription_dashboard/readme.md

 🗄️ Data Storage: Imported the dataset as a CSV file into Google BigQuery.

-🛠️ Data Cleaning & Transformation: Processed and cleaned the data when moving it from staging to production tables.
+🛠️ Data Cleaning & Transformation: Processed and cleaned the data when moving it from staging to <br>production tables.

 📈 Dashboard Creation: Connected BigQuery to Google Looker Studio (formerly Data Studio) to design <br>an interactive KPI and analysis dashboard.